owlbarn/tutorial/book/neural-network/README.md

 for each pair of training data `x` and `y`.

 The perceptron was first proposed in 1950's to perform binary image classification.
-Back then it was thought to model how individual neurons in the brain works.
+Back then it was thought to model how individual neuron in the brain works.
 Though initially deemed promising, people quickly realise that perceptrons could not be trained to recognise many classes of patterns, which is almost the case in image recognition.
 To fix this problem requires introducing more layers of interconnected perceptrons.
 That is called *feedforward neural network*, and we will talk about it in detail in the two sections below.